Winner of the 'Embedded Analytics Solution of the Year' at the Data Breakthrough Awards.

 Overview and philosophy

-Embeddable is a developer-first analytics toolkit designed for SaaS teams that treat analytics as part of the product experience, not an external BI layer.
+Embeddable is a developer-first analytics toolkit built for SaaS teams that treat analytics as part of the product experience rather than as an external BI layer.

-Instead of embedding a BI interface, Embeddable enables teams to embed native analytics components directly into their application UI, retaining full control over UX, performance, and security.
+Instead of embedding a BI interface, teams embed native analytics components directly into their application UI, retaining full control over UX, performance, and security.

 Key strengths of Embeddable